jameshfisher/jameshfisher.com/_posts/2017-09-02-what-is-a-good-blog-post-title.md

 ---
 title: What makes a good blog post title?
 5 steps to going VIRAL!
 tags: []
+summary: >-
+  To write a viral blog post title, use a question format, focus on a single topic, and employ clickbait tactics to pique readers' curiosity.
 ---

 I now have 256 blog posts.